MrShameer/SPPP-Selenium/README.md

 **My Current ChromeDriver Version is `96.0.4664.45`, maybe yours is different.
 You can download ChromeDriver at [Here](https://chromedriver.chromium.org/downloads).**

 **If you download a new ChromeDriver, just replace it with the one in this folder / repository.**

+`Check your Chrome Version in the Error Log or in your Chrome`

 # Set Up